 - 1. Your sports team is playing a best-of-15 series against a single opponent.
-Against this opponent, your team wins with probability 40%, unless it is behind in the series (with strictly fewer wins than losses so far in these 7-game finals), at which point your team wins with probability 60%.
+Against this opponent, your team wins with probability 40%, unless it is behind in the series (with strictly fewer wins than losses so far in these 15-game finals), at which point your team wins with probability 60%.
 What is the probability that your team wins? - 2.
+There's a bag with 1001 marbles, of which 501 are white and 500 are black.
+You can take any number of them out of the bag.
+If you take out the same number of black and white marbles, then you earn a number of dollars equal to the number of marbles you took out.
+What should you do? - 3.
 How do you estimate that an event is a "100-year" occurrence (having 1% chance of happening, in each particular year)?
-For simplicity, consider a binary event, which either happens or doesnt (as opposed to a real number measurement).
+For simplicity, consider a binary event, which either happens or doesn't (as opposed to a real number measurement).
 Since each year is considered to be independent, this is done by estimating the underlying probability p of a Binomial random variable, and reporting it as a $\frac{1}{p}$ -year event.
 One method uses Maximum Likelihood Estimation, which calculates the value of p which maximizes the probability of the witnessed activity, given the Binomial model. - Suppose that historical observations for a particular event began in 1901, and in that very first year, the event was witnessed.
 It was witnessed again in the year 2000.
-At the end of 2000, if this were reported as an n-year event, what would be the best estimate for n, rounded to the nearest whole number? - 3.
+At the end of 2000, if this were reported as an n-year event, what would be the best estimate for n, rounded to the nearest whole number? - 4.
 Suppose that Country A has 400 million people, Country B has 100 million people, and each country always sends its strongest person to the Olympics for weightlifting.
 The strength of each person is an independent Normal random variable with a common mean and variance, which is the same across both countries.
-What is the probability that country A wins, rounded to the nearest whole percent? - 4.
+What is the probability that country A wins, rounded to the nearest whole percent? - 5.
 You flip a single coin until you see a tail followed by a head.
 Zora flips a coin until she sees two heads in a row.
 Let Y be the expected number of times you end up flipping your coin, and let Z be the expected number of times Zora ends up flipping her coin.
-What is Z Y? - 5.
-Consider a random walk in which steps of unit length are taken, where each step is in a uniformly random direction, independent of all other steps.
-What is the expected value of the squared distance from the origin after n steps?
+What is Z Y?

-6. Marathon Swimming was introduced as an Olympic event in 2008, with a 10 km race in open water.
+- 6. Consider a random walk in which steps of unit length are taken, where each step is in a uniformly random direction, independent of all other steps.
+What is the expected value of the squared distance from the origin after n steps? - 7.
+Marathon Swimming was introduced as an Olympic event in 2008, with a 10 km race in open water.
 In total, the race takes about 2 hours and in 2012, the gap between the gold and silver medals was only 0.4 seconds!
 How could such a long race be so close?
 Perhaps people swim a bit faster when they are behind, and a bit slower when they are ahead.